-In his role as the Supreme Commander of the Navy, Kaiser Wilhelm II reorganized the German Navy to ensure that his forces could compete with the Russian and French militaries.
+In his role as the Supreme Commander of the Navy, Kaiser Wilhelm II reorganized the German fleet to ensure that his forces could compete with the Russian and French militaries.
 The first naval law was passed in 1898, outlining a construction plan for a series of new battleships and cruisers that would be seaworthy and ready for battle in 1904.
 In 1900, Wilhelm II would create the second German naval law that doubled the size of the fleet.

-In the late nineteenth and early twentieth centuries, countries across Europe engaged in an arms race to build the most daunting and technologically advanced military forces.
+In the late 19th and early 20th centuries, countries across Europe engaged in an arms race to build the most daunting and technologically advanced military forces.
 Britain secured its naval dominance by unveiling the HMS Dreadnought, a new breed of all-big-gun warship that used steam turbine engines to travel longer distances faster.
 Built in under a year, the Dreadnought prompted Germany to amp up its naval expansion and compete with the quality of the British military’s crown jewel.
 By 1914 Britain had twenty dreadnoughts and Germany thirteen.
 The turn-of-the-century arms race heightened tensions between the Triple Alliance and Triple Entente, especially in conflicts abroad that paved the way for WWI.

 Imperialism Causes Dissension that Spans from West to East

 Caricatured map of Europe in 1906.
 (Source: Wikimedia Commons)